dastasoft/blog/_posts/nodejs.md

 - It's all JavaScript → Even if you look at this from the perspective of your own or the point of view of a company it is still true, just one language and you can make a complete application, both sides.
 For you it's interesting, reusing your current skills with a language in another field, but for companies this is a good point too, they can reuse the current expertise of their workers.
 - It's all JavaScript x2 → Because both sides are JavaScript, it's very possible to reuse code between both sides, do you already have a function that validates ID cards?
 Use exactly the same on the front-end and back-end.
 - Community → There are a lot of utilities, packages and even frameworks built on top of Node.js, you will get a lot of support and there are tons of ready to use tools available.
-- It's highly used → Take a look at this screenshot from [State of JS 2020](https://2020.stateofjs.com/), Express which is built on top of Node.js is in terrible shape.
+- It's highly used → Take a look at this screenshot from [State of JS 2020](https://2020.stateofjs.com/), Express which is built on top of Node.js is in a terrible shape.
 But yes, the "everyone uses it" argument should be taken very carefully.

 ![state of js 2020](/assets/posts/content/node-express/state-of-js.png)